Theophileaseh/Doctor-Appointment-Back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [your_project_name] <a name="about-project"></a>
+# 📖 Doctor Appointment Back-end <a name="about-project"></a>

-> The `Doctor-Appointment Project` project is a appointment booking project split to API and Frontend app.

-**[DOCTOR-APPOINTMENT PROJECT ]** is designed to allow users to book Dcoctor Appoinment.
-Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
-A user friendly frontend app enables uesrs to easily manage their appointments and choose a Doctor from the list.
+> The `Doctor-Appointment Backend` is an API application built on Ruby on Rails that serves as an enpoint to a Doctors' Appointment user interface.

 ## 🛠 Built With <a name="built-with"></a>